dtb/dtb.github.com/_posts/2008-03-13-c-image-processing-performance-unsafe-vs-safe-code-part-i.markdown

 That basically covers the code and approach.
 In Part II (tomorrow, I promise!!), I'll post a full .sln and results of the comparison.

+Go read [Part II](/blog/2008/03/14/c-image-processing-performance-unsafe-vs-safe-code-part-ii/) for another approach, and the performance data!